 - It can help us rethink unnecessary purchases or shift to reusable/renewable/repairable options;

-- Buy from green suppliers: Consider supporting vendors and suppliers who are imbedding sustainability in their own practices and supply chains.
+Consider supporting vendors and suppliers who are embedding sustainability in their own practices and supply chains.
 Note, this is done automatically for large purchases (>$100,000)!

 Many organizations can make claims of being environmentally friendly or eco-conscious.
 Sometimes these are valid, and other times they can be misleading – something known as “greenwashing”.
 These tips can help to avoid greenwashing when attempting sustainable procurement.

 - Hidden trade-offs: There may be focus on certain features of a product/service while ignoring other environmental issues.
 An example is paper from sustainably harvested forests that also uses chlorine or bleach in the pulp process.
 The sustainable harvesting practices may be commendable, but the paper processing is environmentally damaging and produces GHGs.